 Because it is a human science, it is built on the shifting sands of conflicting paradigms.
 We see broad disagreement about essential subject matter along the political spectrum, but even economists embracing capitalism splinter in their premises and the conclusions built upon them.
 Pit a disciple of Hayek against a Keynsian and watch the sparks fly, justifying Harry Truman’s famous preference for a one-armed economist who wouldn’t say, “on the other hand….”
 The general unpreparedness of economists for the crash of 2008 does not speak well of their predictive powers.
 The psychic hot line did better.
-So call economics an immature science, one step below respectable status.
-Even keeping that caveat in mind, I cannot help respecting economists for their devotion to data, something all too rare in the human sciences, and I respect the their analytic method, flawed though it may be by the theories that dictate it.
+So call economics an immature science, one step below respectable status or call it a subject open to expertise in its components while closed to such skill in its predictions.
+Even keeping that caveat in mind, I cannot help respecting economists for their devotion to data, something all too rare in the human sciences, and I respect their analytic method, flawed though it may be by the theories that dictate it.
 They know so much more than I do.
 I only participate in the economy.
 I do not profess to understand it.
 My field is epistemology, so I am painfully aware of what I do not know, but I have a few issues with the concepts of wealth and job creation as some economists define them that confuse me.
 Perhaps an expert can set me straight.

 But Maria’s dollar tells another story.
 Does your job “create” wealth from nothing in the sense of inventing value?
 More likely it does what all those people who passed on Maria’s dollar do: perform a service that the payer considers worth a dollar.
 Whether that service is performed in the public or private sector is irrelevant.
 The taxpayer pays for a service that government provides just as she pays for a babysitter or a taxi or a pizza.
 I will admit that I can choose whether to purchase these things and that I have no such choice in government spending except, of course, through my vote.
 But look at it another way in respect to other purchases.
 I have no choice about fulfilling any of my economic needs.
 That’s why they are called “needs” (see “Needs Anchor Morality“).
 Can I refuse the grocer, the hospital, the landlord?
 You may respond that I can choose another provider to meet my needs if dissatisfied and such freedom is denied me in regard to government services.
 This is an undeniable burr under the saddle of the cowboy libertarian wing of the conservative cause.
 But let us examine this irritant more closely.